XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

   * Floppy Drive
   * CD

-A computer's `Main Memory` holds data only temporarily, at the time the computer is executing a program. `Secondary storage` holds permanent or semi-permanent data on some external magnetic or optical medium.
+A computer's `Main Memory` holds data only temporarily, at the time the computer is executing a program.
+A computer's `Secondary storage` holds permanent data on some external magnetic or optical medium.

 3.Processor/CPU:
 ----------------